WattGuy/Lotso-Royale/README.md

 Lotso Royale like surviv.io on unity engine.
-Server on java using netty + dyn4j (server physics engine)
+Server on java using netty + dyn4j (physics engine)